Henry James Burton & Son

 Henry James Burton Senior was born in 1815 in London, became a celebrated Naturalist Taxidermist and Plumassier.

 Henry James Burton took an opportunity to bring his business to the centre of trading in the West End of London at 120 Wardour Street in 1868.
-He lived above the shop with his family for at least 10 years up to 1878, after which time he moved to 191 Wardour Street.
+He lived above the shop with some of his family for at least 10 years up to 1878, after which time he moved to 191 Wardour Street.

 191 Wardour Street is where the business of Henry James Burton & Son traded for the next thirty years.
 Today, this building at number 191 Wardour Street is counted amongst the prime examples of commercial London real estate.
 Although the retail operation that’s there now is now modern and trashy, if you look past the outward, lurid décor there’s still a handsome building underneath it all.